Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 ## **Part Specific:**
 - Orientation suggestions are relative to the installed assembly orientation and are shown in the slicer images below.
+- There are stls for both 80mm and 100mm wide version and a Fusion 360 parametric CAD model for additional custom widths.
+See "Additional Notes/Considerations" point 3 above for more details.
+- There is the option to include a threaded Rim Roller to support O-Ring replacement.
+This is like not needed for most people.
+See "Drive Roller Assembly" section 3.2 below for more detail.
+- Stl's are provided for optional clip-in style supports where no Base_Plate is needed and the rewinders are easily clipped in and out of (2) 2020 extrusions mounted 170mm center-to-center apart.
+This option is highly recommeded if your setup can accomodate this style type of mount.
+- **!!
+IMPORTANT !!
+This design relies on multiple press-fits for bearings, axles, and ECAS fittings.
+As a result, printer calibration is important.
+A Test_Block stl is included.
+It is highly recommended that you print this block first, check fits, and make adjustments to extrusion multipliers and/or slicer scaling if needed before printing the Filamentalist parts.**

 <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/rc2/Recommended_Options/Filamentalist_Rewinder/Assets/Filamentalist_Logo.png" width="200" height="300">  <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/rc2/Recommended_Options/Filamentalist_Rewinder/Assets/Filamentalist_Sliced_(Black)_1.jpg" width="375" height="300">  <img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/rc2/Recommended_Options/Filamentalist_Rewinder/Assets/Filamentalist_Sliced_(Orange)_1.jpg" width="375" height="300">